Scaling your application

 - Change the server size and start it up

-- Wait 10 minutes for Cloud 66 to identify the change, and then redeploy the stack
+- Wait 10 minutes for Cloud 66 to identify the change, and then redeploy the application

 Note that if you have a load balancer and are using AWS as your cloud vendor, this is slightly more complex.
 AWS load balancers use a unique identifier for each server, which is updated when you change the size of the server.